 The Radius Vision

-Radius is a farm-to-table butcher and grocery coming soon to 1912 East 7th St in Austin, TX that will source all products from trusted Texas farms.
-Radius combines the abundance and localism of a farmer’s market with the convenience of a daily grocery store.
-The store will have everything you need to cook seasonal homemade meals — local, pastured meat along with local, organic produce, grains, eggs, cheeses, and wild-caught Gulf seafood.
+Radius is a farm-to-table butcher and grocery coming soon to 1912 East 7th St in Austin, TX.
+Radius combines the abundance of a local farmer’s market with the everyday convenience of a grocery store.
+We will have everything you need to cook seasonal homemade meals — local, pastured meat along with local, organic produce, grains, eggs, cheeses, and wild-caught Gulf seafood.
 No more, no less.
 No towering center aisles of processed foods, no endless options in every subcategory.
 Just a curated selection of the most delicious and nutritious local food.

 Designed for health enthusiasts, foodies, and environmentalists, Radius is the grocery store we wish we could go to.
 We want to walk into the store and know that all products are of the highest integrity and good for the body.
 We want a small store with fresh products, not a massive warehouse of commodity non-perishables.
 We want our meat pastured, grains ancient, and produce glyphosate-free.
 Is that so much to ask?